There are three ways to get your vegetable garden growing:

 - Turnips

-Crops best started from seed indoors and later transplanted to the garden.
+Crops best started from seed indoors

 Some crops do poorly in outdoor germination conditions–the soil or air temperature must be optimal for success.
 Started indoors these crops gain the strength necessary to do well in the garden.